xfire5000/xfire5000/README.md

 ---

-## 🧠 Currently Working On
+## 🧠 What I'm Working On

-- ⚙ A modular CMS using Laravel + Vue 3 + Quasar
+- A modular CMS with Laravel + Vue 3 + Quasar
-- 🧩 A dynamic form-builder using Zod, Pinia and Quasar
+- A dynamic form builder using Pinia + Zod + Quasar
-- 📡 A mobile VPN app powered by Laravel & V2Ray config sync
+- A mobile VPN app powered by Laravel & V2Ray config sync

+---

+## 🌱 Currently Learning

+- Advanced Docker and CI/CD for Laravel/Nuxt
+- GraphQL + tRPC with TypeScript
+- Event-driven architecture and microservices

 ---